DDEEEVV/Project_2/README.md

 !["Bitcoin Price over the last 3 years](Resources/btc_price.png)

->> Collecting data from WHO we able to filter out how covid cases and deaths are around the globe and select the total change in cumulative cases and deaths only for 8 countries which are the countries that hold the most bitcoin and see if that feature will effect the price and see if there it is helpful in predicting the price movement.
+>> Collecting data from WHO, helped us to filter out how covid cases and deaths are around the globe and select the total change in cumulative cases and deaths only for 8 countries which are the countries that hold the most bitcoin and see if that feature will effect the price and see if there it is helpful in predicting the price movement.

 > Countries that hold the most bitcoin by volume are: